A Few of My Favorite Roles

 As of this writing we’ve got 16 episodes “in the can” with no end in sight!

 So if you’re tired of murder mysteries, Joe Rogan, or just really like all things live theatre give us a listen!
-You can find us right now on Apple Podcasts with more channels to come.
+You can find us right now on Apple Podcasts, Spotify, My Podcast Page, and most anywhere you listen to podcasts.

 I look forward to seeing you in the Green Room!